cat _posts/2021-03-09-xcry-ransomware-en.md

 importc: "GC_malloc_atomic", boehmGC.}

-Nim programs get the addresses of the functions dynamically. nimLoadLibrary is a wrapper over the function LoadLibrary.
+Nim programs resolve function addresses dynamically. nimLoadLibrary is a wrapper around LoadLibrary.

-Xcry contains a public key which is used by the libsodium library.
-It is stored in memory as a string and then converted to a byte array with the function hex2bin in libsodium.
+XCRY contains a public key used by libsodium.
+The key is stored in memory as a string and converted to a byte array with libsodium’s hex2bin function.

-Interestingly, the ransomware doesn’t enumerate the connected drives, but has a hardcoded string of potential drive letters.
-Starting with the letter Z, which should correspond to network drives.
+Interestingly, the ransomware does not enumerate connected drives.
+Instead, it uses a hard-coded list of possible drive letters beginning with Z, which is commonly assigned to network drives.

-Each drive found is encrypted in a separate thread, which was created by the Spawn function in Nim.
+Each detected drive is encrypted in a separate thread created with Nim’s spawn function.

-This key is encrypted with the public key (function crypto_box_seal).
+The key is then encrypted with the embedded public key using crypto_box_seal.

 Short Hash + space + private key + byte 0x0A.